Almeida and Navy host Colgate

 Annapolis, Maryland; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Navy hosts Colgate after Julianna Almeida scored 25 points in Navy’s 68-64 loss to the Army Black Knights.
+BOTTOM LINE: Navy plays Colgate after Julianna Almeida scored 25 points in Navy’s 68-64 loss to the Army Black Knights.

 The Midshipmen are 7-6 in home games.
-Navy ranks third in the Patriot with 27.9 points per game in the paint led by Morgan Demos averaging 7.0.
+Navy is third in the Patriot scoring 66.6 points while shooting 37.8% from the field.

 The Raiders are 9-4 against Patriot opponents.
-Colgate averages 11.3 turnovers per game and is 17-3 when winning the turnover battle.
+Colgate averages 14.9 assists per game to lead the Patriot, paced by Anne Bair with 3.7.

-Navy is shooting 37.8% from the field this season, 5.2 percentage points lower than the 43.0% Colgate allows to opponents.
-Colgate averages 7.2 more points per game (68.5) than Navy allows to opponents (61.3).
+Navy averages 6.8 made 3-pointers per game, 2.3 more made shots than the 4.5 per game Colgate allows.
+Colgate averages 6.8 made 3-pointers per game this season, 1.8 more made shots on average than the 5.0 per game Navy gives up.

-The Midshipmen and Raiders match up Wednesday for the first time in conference play this season.
+The Midshipmen and Raiders square off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Zanai Barnett-Gay is averaging 19.8 points, 7.9 rebounds, 3.1 assists and 2.4 steals for the Midshipmen.
-Almeida is averaging 11.6 points over the last 10 games.
+TOP PERFORMERS: Zanai Barnett-Gay is scoring 19.8 points per game with 7.9 rebounds and 3.1 assists for the Midshipmen.
+Almeida is averaging 11.6 points and 4.2 rebounds while shooting 43.2% over the last 10 games.

-Anne Bair is averaging 12.4 points, 3.7 assists and 1.7 steals for the Raiders.
-Taylor Golembiewski is averaging 15.3 points over the last 10 games.
+Sophia Diehl is shooting 37.6% from beyond the arc with 1.5 made 3-pointers per game for the Raiders, while averaging 9.5 points and 5.6 rebounds.
+Taylor Golembiewski is averaging 15.3 points and two steals over the last 10 games.

 LAST 10 GAMES: Midshipmen: 4-6, averaging 61.4 points, 31.7 rebounds, 11.4 assists, 6.8 steals and 4.3 blocks per game while shooting 36.0% from the field.
 Their opponents have averaged 65.6 points per game.